code-zm/rokuTroll/README.md

 # rokuTroll

-A simple Bash script to find Roku TV devices on a local network and Rick Roll them.
+Interactive Bash script to find Roku TV devices on a local network and Rick Roll them.

 ---